Lori Ballen, the owner of this website, benefits from purchases made through her affiliate links.

 When you initiate the home buying process, the mortgage lender will check your application using different qualifications before you are approved for a loan.
 Here is a list of these home buying qualifications:

 When you are trying to qualify for a mortgage loan, your job history will be an important factor.
 If you have been working for two years at the same employer, you are considered to have steady employment.

 If you have received promotions or made moves within your job for more pay, this is seen as positive by the mortgage lender.
 If you have not worked continuously for the past two years, you can explain the reason to the mortgage lender.

 The mortgage lender will also consider your bill payment history when considering you for a mortgage loan.
 More in-depth and more personal than your credit score, this bill payment history will give the mortgage lender an idea of how you will be paying your mortgage payments.

-The mortgage lender may ask you to list all of your debts and liabilities as well as each monthly payment amount.
-Moreover, the mortgage lender may ask you to list how many years you have left to pay each of your debts.
+The mortgage lender may ask you to list all of your debts and liabilities and each monthly payment amount.
+Moreover, the mortgage lender may ask you to list how many years you have left to pay your debts.